solaranamnesis/Karl-Christoph-Vogt/full-text-english.md

 _[Figure 19](https://cdn.solaranamnesis.com/KarlVogt/Fig19.png), [20](https://cdn.solaranamnesis.com/KarlVogt/Fig20.png), [21.
 Tab.
 III.](https://cdn.solaranamnesis.com/KarlVogt/Fig21.png)_ – Groups of artificial enstatite as glaze, produced by Mr. [Stanislas-Étienne] Meunier.
 Gross.
 500. [Fig. 19](https://cdn.solaranamnesis.com/KarlVogt/Fig19.png), Lateral articulation of the columns.
 Hahnian crinoid arm.
 [Fig. 20](https://cdn.solaranamnesis.com/KarlVogt/Fig20.png), Hahnian coral; scar of a budding channel.
 [Fig. 21](https://cdn.solaranamnesis.com/KarlVogt/Fig21.png), Stellar grouping.

-_[Figure 22.](https://cdn.solaranamnesis.com/KarlVogt/Fig22.png)_ – Fragment d'enstatite tiré d'une coupe mince du «Schillerfels» de Baste dans le Harz.
+_[Figure 22.](https://cdn.solaranamnesis.com/KarlVogt/Fig22.png)_ – A fragment of enstatite drawn from a thin section of the "Schillerfels" of Baste in the Harz.
 Gross.
-300. Disposition colonnaire et articulée rendue visible par le choc du polissage, comme dans le fragment du chondre transparent de Vouillé, Fig. 11.
+300. Columnar and articulated disposition rendered visible by the of shock of polishing, as in the fragment of the transparent chondrule from Vouillé, Figure 11.

-_[Figure 23.](https://cdn.solaranamnesis.com/KarlVogt/Fig23.png)_ – Groupe de cristaux dans une coupe de la météorite de Knyahinya ressemblant au produit artificiel de la fusion de la lherzolite avec le fer doux.
-Gr.
+_[Figure 23.](https://cdn.solaranamnesis.com/KarlVogt/Fig23.png)_ – Group of crystals in a section of the Knyahinya meteorite resembling an artificial product from the melting of lherzolite with soft iron.
+Gross.
 50.